nicbrown1121/patient_portal/README.md

 - User informed of Initial Assessments and Reassessments due in 3 days
 - React-query to fetch and cache data

 ## V2 Features:

-- Role-based UI expanded to RN, pharmacist,
+- Expand application to core hospital roles - nursing, pharmacist, management, etc.
+- Include role upon Registration and store roles on Worker Table
+- UI based on role user is associated with, allowing key features specific to job i.e. ordering medication (pharm/RN permission)